build_setup

 #### Add External Dependencies ####

-set(SFML_INCS "lib/sfml/include")
+set(SFML_INCS "lib/SFML/include")

 #### Practical 1 ####

-target_include_directories(PRACTICAL_1 PRIVATE ${SFML_INCS})
+target_include_directories(lab_1 PRIVATE ${SFML_INCS})

-target_link_libraries(PRACTICAL_1 sfml-graphics)
+target_link_libraries(lab_1 sfml-graphics)

 While that may look odd, you can generally guess at what every line does.
 The good news is we’ll provide all the CMake code you will need.
 Having said that, it is useful to understand it, so you can debug it!